AAFCPAs performs thorough and thoughtful reviews of our clients’ potential tax exposures arising from cross-border transactions.

 - Choice of entity (subsidiary or branch)

-- Withholding tax on dividends, interest and other payments
+- Withholding tax on dividends, interests, and other payments

 - Foreign bank account reporting (FBAR)